kburchfiel/cpp_world_clock_2025/README.md

 ## Compilation instructions

 To compile the program, you can use CMake with the included CMakeLists.txt file.
-Simply create a build folder within your project's root folder; navigate to that folder within your terminal; and run:
+Simply create a 'build' folder within your project's root folder; navigate to the 'build' folder within your terminal; and run:

 `cmake ..`